Callmecgrey/teamerhq/app/not.md

+have modified the landing page like this

 "use client";

 import {
-  ArrowRight, MessageSquare, Video, ScreenShare, Users2, Shield, Bot, Slack, Github, Trello, FileText, Figma, LayoutGrid, GitPullRequest, } from "lucide-react";
+  ArrowRight, MessageSquare, Video, Share2, Users2, Shield, Bot, Slack, Github, Trello, FileText, Figma, LayoutGrid, GitPullRequest, } from "lucide-react";
 import { Button } from "@/components/ui/button";